 A Georgia wage garnishment order is a legal document issued by the Georgia Department of Revenue allowing the agency to collect unpaid state taxes directly from an employee's earnings.
 The employer is responsible for withholding a portion of the employee's wages during pay periods and sending those payments to the department.
 This process continues until the debt is fully paid or the state officially releases the garnishment.

-When an employer receives a wage garnishment order, it must promptly verify the employee’s information, determine the correct withholding amount, and begin deductions by the required date.
-The withheld portion of the employee’s income should be sent to the Georgia Department of Revenue as instructed in the order.
-Employers must comply fully with state law, as failure to remit payments may make the business liable for the debt.
+When an employer receives a wage garnishment order, it must promptly verify the employee's information, determine the correct withholding amount in accordance with applicable state and federal rules, and begin deductions by the required date.
+The withheld portion of the employee's income should be remitted to the Georgia Department of Revenue as instructed in the order.
+Employers are advised to review the order carefully and, if needed, contact the department directly for clarification on compliance requirements.

-Taxpayers can visit the Georgia Tax Center website or contact the Georgia Department of Revenue by mail or phone for assistance.
-The department provides general information about payment options, account details, and garnishment procedures.
+Taxpayers can visit the Georgia Department of Revenue's official website or the Georgia Tax Center for assistance with payment options, account details, and garnishment procedures.
 Reviewing official state resources ensures taxpayers receive accurate answers to their questions, understand how the collection process works, and take proper action to resolve outstanding tax debts efficiently.